PTDE: Personalized Training with Distilled Execution for Multi-Agent Reinforcement Learning: Background

-MAPPO is an actor-critic based algorithm.
+Value decomposition \cite{VDN,QMIX,QPLEX} and Actor-Critic \cite{MAPPO,zhang2022efficient,zhang2023stackelberg,hu2024measuring} are two typical branches of multi-agent reinforcement learning.
+Among these, VDN \cite{VDN} is the representative algorithm to formulate value-decomposition paradigm.
+QMIX \cite{QMIX} learns a monotonic factorisation ensuring that a global argmax operation on the joint action-value function $Q_{tot}$ yield the same results as a series of individual argmax operations on each individual action-value function $Q_i$.
+QPLEX \cite{QPLEX} takes a duplex dueling network architecture to factorize the joint value function.
+MAPPO \cite{MAPPO} is an actor-critic based algorithm.
 To specialize for multi-agent settings, MAPPO uses the structure of PPO algorithm but the critic can take extra global information to follow the CTDE framework.
-In addition, MAPPO follows some tricks in implementations, such as Generalized Advantage Estimation(GAE), value normalization, death masking, agent-specific global state, etc.